 Business Customers with a Standard or Premium Account will receive one cheque book a month as part of their package for no additional cost.
 Click here for more information.

-Customers making payment by cheque must ensure sufficient funds are available in the issuing account, when the cheque is presented.
-Businesses are likely to refuse to accept cheques from people who frequently write cheques that are not payable.
+Customers making payment by cheque must ensure sufficient funds are available in the issuing account when the cheque is presented as a fee of £5 will be charged for each cheque that does not clear.
+Furthermore, businesses are likely to refuse to accept cheques from people who frequently write cheques that are not payable.

 Business establishments accepting cheque payments must ensure that cheques have been correctly completed.